Procrastination

 of the difficulty (e.g. fear of failure), notice the emotion that goes with

 this.
-Do some emotional management or compassion excercisea then return to
+Do some emotional management or compassion exercises then return to task.

 End of day: Pleasurable\Meaningful activity